On this page

 - your landlord’s name, phone number and email address

-If you’re a private tenant, your landlord also needs to set up an account.
-When you apply, LPS will contact your landlord and ask them to create an account or log in to confirm your information.
+If you’re a private tenant, your landlord must also set up an account.
+Once you apply, LPS will contact your landlord to create an account or log in to confirm your information.

-If your landlord does not respond within 10 days, LPS will contact you.
-They'll ask you to provide evidence to show you're responsible for paying rates.
+If your landlord does not respond within ten days, LPS will contact you.
+They'll ask you to provide evidence that you're responsible for paying the rates.
 This could be a tenancy agreement or a letter from an estate agent.

 3. Find out your rebate amount

-Log in to your account to see how much Land & Property Services (LPS) will pay each month.
+Log in to your account to see how much LPS will pay each month.
 The payment goes directly to the rates account, not to you or your landlord.

-If you do not get the rebate, you can ask for a review, called a ‘mandatory reconsideration’, within four weeks of getting your decision.
-It's best to ask LPS for a review in writing.
+You can ask for a review if your application was refused.
+This is called a ‘mandatory reconsideration’.
+You must ask for it within four weeks of getting your decision.
+It's best to ask LPS for a written review.

-Tell them what you disagree with and why their information is incorrect.
+You need to tell them what you disagree with and why their decision is incorrect.

 4. Update your Rate Rebate information